getminera/minera/README.md

 The script will do everything you need to have the binary file in the correct place and updated.

-I you need a list of miner available just run the command without any argument.
+If you need a list of miner available just run the command without any argument.
 _______

 Troubleshooting